 Since then, the logos have expanded to terms of endearment, nicknames, etc. With this campaign, Coke saw its first increase in sales volume since 2000.
 Personalized marketing done right!

 Fun fact: startups and businesses alike who use personalized marketing can see their total sales increase by 15-20%!

 Beyond personalization and data analysis, there are other key factors to keep in mind to ensure that you have the best marketing strategy and marketing management approach.
 Instead of delving right in and looking at the whole of your marketing efforts and strategies, it’s more manageable to be very methodological in creating your marketing plan.

 Here are some methods that must be key components in creating your marketing strategy.

 Before you can take your first big step, you must define your brand strategy.
 Your brand strategy asks you to clearly define the core values of your brand, making sure they align with what your customers find important, with your industry trends and competition, and finally making sure that your startups core values match the product you’re offering.
-For more detailed information on how to build your brand, click here.
+Check out our guide on brand strategy for more detailed information on how to build your brand.

 Now that you’ve defined your brand strategy, onwards and upwards!

 Once you’ve solidified your story, it’s time to create the best marketing strategy for your startup.
 This requires you to make business decisions about what message and brand you’re delivering, and to which audience.